-- Define, memorize, explain and show the working of proteins. - Indicate, classify and recognize different biomolecules and understand their actions in membrane function. - Describe basic molecular techniques, employ and solve biotechnological problems and their use in new developments.
+- Recognize, determine and demonstrate the working and calculation of buffers. - Define, memorize, explain and show the working of proteins. - Indicate, classify and recognize different biomolecules and understand their actions in membrane function. - Describe basic molecular techniques, employ and solve biotechnological problems and their use in new developments.